alilynnh/Stock-Analysis/README.md

 ## Results
 ### Refactoring
 The first step in this project was to make three output arrays to hold the calculated annual volumes, starting prices, and ending prices for each stock.
-The ticker array created in the previous project was used to create a ticker symbol that can be used for each stock.
+The ticker array created in the previous project was used to create a ticker identifier to be used for each stock.
 A variable called "tickerIndex" was created in order to match the output arrays with the ticker array.
 Next, a Nested For Loop was written that cycled through the rows in the spreadsheet in order to calculate the outputs for each stock.
 The refactored code and the original code can be seen below (excluding code used for formatting).

 ***Original***
 ```